Code-Institute-Submissions/Spannakin-yarn-barn/README.md

 ### Registration/sign in function
 When writing this function its initially wouldn't work despite the Python code being correct after searching through the code, with the help of a Tutor as second set of eyes we found that the password in the MONG_URI was not working so I reset the password for the admin and linked it up again.
 After this the registration function worked correctly and new users were saved to the database.

+### Login function
+The login function was not redirevting through to the profile page, this was due to an error in my coding where I had forgotten to pass in the username perameter to the redirect function.
+It now works fine.

 [Back to Top](#table-of-contents)
 ## Deployment